Aaron-023/refinePaginatedData/README.md

 # Acquire / Refine / Process Paginated Data

-This is a lightweight, refactored app that I previously wrote in Javascript.
+This is a lightweight, refactored app I previously wrote in Javascript, now written with object-oriented principles in Python.
 It acquires paginated data and then isolates the URLs stored within before writing that information to the directory in .json format.

 ## Functionality